 School trips to her local RDA centre inspired Sophie to start riding at aged six.
 She started competing at 13 and her first major international competition came three years later - the 2004 Athens Paralympic Games, where, riding Hotstuff, she won an individual bronze medal.
 That same year, she was also voted BBC London Disabled Athlete of the Year.

 Aside from her riding career, Sophie used to compete in half-marathons and won the Windsor half-marathon in a self-propelled wheelchair race in 2002.
 In 2008, she was awarded the Vivien Batchelor Trophy for the most outstanding under 25 rider by the British Equestrian Writers’ Association, as well as the Raymond Brooks-Ward Memorial Trophy - which is awarded to the most promising under 25 rider in eventing, dressage and showjumping.

-Outside of her sporting achievements, Sophie also achieved her Masters degree in Mathematics from Royal Holloway University in 2012.
+Aside from her sporting achievements, Sophie also achieved her Masters degree in Mathematics from Royal Holloway University in 2012.
 She currently works as a tech analyst for an investment bank in the City of London.

-Sign up to receive email updates on ParalympicsGB and find out how you can supercharge the team to the Rio 2016 Paralympic Games and beyond.
+Sign up to receive email updates on ParalympicsGB and find out how you can supercharge the team at the Paralympic Games.